 "What are you writing this year?"
 It's the question on everyone's lips at the regional NaNoWriMo kickoff parties.
 The answer, even among seasoned NaNoWriMo veterans, is often "I don't know."
 So if you don't know either, relax, you're in good company.
 And read this howto guide for tips on getting ready for NaNoWriMo.
 Read »

-Like Storyist for Mac, Storyist for iOS can import and export Final Draft FDX files.
+Like Storyist for macOS, Storyist for iOS can import and export Final Draft FDX files.
 Storyist for iOS takes it a step further by letting you edit FDX files directly.
 Here's how...
 Read »

 Storyist for iOS version 1.3 adds support for Fountain, a plain text markup syntax for screenplays.
 Learn how to import, edit, and export Fountain files.
 Read »

-In the standard format, section text is double-spaced, left-aligned, and set in a 12-point Courier font.
+In the standard format, section text is double-spaced, left-aligned, and set in 12-point Courier font.
 The first line of a paragraph is indented one half inch, or 5 characters, from the margin.
 The margins are set so that there are 25 lines per page, with each line having a maximum of 60 characters.
 Read »

 An introduction to the screenwriting features of Storyist.
 Covers script formatting, outlining, storyboarding, story sheets, full-screen mode, and workspace management.
 Read »